Editor in chief of METROMIRROR meets Sh. Jagdish Upasane VC of MCNUJC

 Interestingly, Socialogue, a survey on social media trends and behavior, revealed than 56 percent of Indians would prefer giving up television than giving up social networking sites.
 It revealed that nearly 37 per cent of people prefer a large network of friends as compared to close friends.

-The negative impact of the growing influence of social media is also causing concern to sociologists and educationists.
 According to ‘Global Youth Online Behaviour Survey’ conducted by Microsoft, India ranked third in the list of 25 countries where 53 percent of the surveyed children aged between eight and 17 admitted that they were victims of cyber bullying.

 Even as they are increasingly coming to terms with social media or citizen journalism as a major source of information, the mainstream media too is feeling the punch of this “cyber bullying”.